ueapy/pythoncourse2022-website/src/installation.md

 ### Option 1: Download ZIP file (easier)
 Download the materials as a [zip file](https://github.com/ueapy/pythoncourse2021-materials/archive/master.zip) and unpack it in a suitable directory, for example, in `Downloads` folder.
-Jump to "3.
-Create the environment".
+Jump to [3.
+Create the environment](installation.md#3.-Create-the-environment).

 ### Option 2: Using Git (allows restoring originals after modifications)
 #### 2.1.
 Install Git